Top 10 Team Building Problem Solving Activities

 Instructions

-• Instruct the teams to neutralize the toxic waste by transferring it from the radiation zone to the safe zone within 20 minutes.
-Otherwise, the toxic waste will blow up and destruct the world.
+• Instruct the teams to neutralize the toxic waste by transferring it from the radiation zone to the safe zone within a certain time.
+They must maintain a safe distance from the radiation zone during this time.

 guest